- Games, Toys, and Hobbies»

 Bonus: Chaos Knuckles

-In his regular form, Knuckles' strength is said to match Sonic's speed, and the two have never settled once and for all who would win in a fight.
+In his regular form, red rival Knuckles the Echidna's strength is said to match Sonic's speed, and the two have never settled once and for all who would win in a fight (their Sonic X match was interrupted).
 Knuckles normally appears red, but in the continuity of one comic book series, he ultimately evolves into the emerald Chaos form.

 Chaos grants power rivaling (perhaps surpassing) even Hyper Sonic.
 It grants the usual increased strength, speed, and flight, plus a plethora of unique benefits.
 Chaos enables powerful energy blasts to be fired, it provides the ability to teleport, allows Knuckles to travel through time, and lets him warp reality.
 And it has no weakness; the form is permanent.
 So powerful is this mode, that in one timeline, Knuckles fails to control his strength, and becomes the evil (and awesome-looking) Dark Enerjak.